 3. Create Electrician Advertising Campaigns that Target a Local Service Area

 Listed locations can make or break getting a client.

 Customers look for businesses that are close to where they live.

 Ads should be very specific in describing what part of a town your company services.

 In the commercial and home services trades, and especially for electricians, geographic location is critical for attracting clients.
 If a homeowner or business is looking for a repair service, they’re much more likely to call on an electrician whose company is with a 3-mile radius, rather than one that’s based farther away.

 Part of that is based on familiarity.
-Another factor is whether or not the electrical service need is critical and needs to be taken care of quickly.
+Another factor is whether the electrical service is critical and needs to be taken care of quickly.
 Customers will take the necessary commute time into account when looking for help.

-Your advertising campaign should therefore target local SEO keywords based on very specific locations—the city where your company is based as well as the county, town or neighborhoods that are proximal to your business.
+Your advertising campaign should therefore target local SEO keywords based on very specific locations—the city and county where your company is based, as well as the towns or neighborhoods that are proximal to your business.

 Creating ads that include specific targeting areas goes hand in hand with a digital marketing plan that targets a local service area.